mariellefoster/marf-books/README.md

 - Becky Chambers: The Long Way to A Small, Angry Planet
 - Becky Chambers: Record of a Spaceborn Few
 - Becky Chambers: The Galaxy, and the Ground Within
+- Hannah Che: The Vegan Chinese Kitchen
+- Zen Cho: Sorceror to the Crown
+- H. A. Clarke: Scapegracers
+- H. A. Clarke: Feastmakers
 - Zen Cho: The True Queen
 - P. Djèlí Clark: A Dead Djinn in Cairo
 - P. Djèlí Clark: A Master of Djinn